 Readers of Riane Eisler’s The Chalice and the Blade have been sharing that sentiment for the past 30 years, and the world-changing power of this incredible book is just getting started!

 On Thursday, November 9, 2017, readers from around the world celebrated the 30th anniversary and 57th U.S. printing of the international phenomenon that is The Chalice and the Blade in an inspiring online event.

 What made Riane bold enough to even attempt a project with such a daunting scope and scale?
 What kind of journey was set in motion by the first printing of The Chalice and the Blade, and where is that journey taking Riane and all of us next?
-Watch the video preview that includes an overview of the brand new epilogue she’s written for the new edition, with reflections on why it’s still relevant today, and how we can use it as a guide to shaping a better future for ourselves, our children, and our grandchildren.
+Watch the video celebration that includes an overview of the brand new epilogue she’s written for the new edition, with reflections on why it’s still relevant today, and how we can use it as a guide to shaping a better future for ourselves, our children, and our grandchildren.